 historical interest as well as news of the Society's activities,

 Members receive a newsletter and may conduct free research at the Society library and museum and obtain a discount on purchases of old maps, photographs, books, and historical items.
-In addition, members may attend special members only events and talks.
+In addition, members may attend special members only events, sales, and talks.